argonne-lcrc/user-guides/docs/allocation-management/allocations.md

 ### Review Process

 - The LCRC core team convenes every Tuesday to assess time requests for both new and ongoing projects.
-- Additional time can be granted up to 150K core-hours directly by the LCRC core team.
+- Additional time can be granted up to 5,000 node-hours directly by the LCRC core team.
-- Requests exceeding 150K core-hours require approval from the LCRC allocations committee.
+- Requests exceeding 5,000 node-hours might require approval from the LCRC allocations committee.

 ### Expiration of Additional Time

 PIs should note that any extra time granted but not used within the quarter will expire at the quarter's end.
-For example, if a PI is allocated an extra 100K core-hours and only utilizes 40K, the remaining 60K core-hours will be forfeited at the quarter's conclusion.
+For example, if a PI is allocated an extra 25K node-hours and only utilizes 10K, the remaining 15K node-hours will be forfeited at the quarter's conclusion.

 ### Annual Time Requests for Projects